HNeukermans/FluentRanges/README.md

 ## Why FluentRanges?
-FluentRanges helps in code-modeling business rules like: when patients whose ages ranges from 13 to 25 years then do ... when an event occurs between now and 2 days later then do ... when the amount of an invoice is 1000 with 5 as error margin then do ...
+FluentRanges helps in code-modeling business rules like:
+ - when patients whose ages ranges from 13 to 25 years then do ...
+ - when an event occurs between now and 2 days later then do ...
+ - when the amount of an invoice is 1000 with 5 as error margin then do ...
+Often these rules are written procedural using arithmetic operators and so become excluded form a code model.
+FluentRanges offers classes and extension methods to make this easier to read and more intuitive

 ## What is FluentRanges?
 FluentRanges contains classes and convenient extensions methods that make creating and working with ranges easy.